huawei-noah/SMARTS/competition/track1/train/README.md

-# Multiple Scenarios
+# Track-1

 ## Objective
-Objective is to train a single reinforcement learning (RL) policy capable of controlling single-agent or multi-agent to complete different tasks in various scenarios.
+Objective is to train a single policy capable of controlling single-agent or multi-agent to complete different driving tasks in various scenarios.
 In each scenario the ego-agents must drive towards their respective goal locations.
+Any method such as reinforcement learning, offline reinforcement learning, behaviour cloning, generative models, predictive models, etc, may be used to develop the policy.

 The scenario names and their missions, given for training, are as follows.

 - 1_to_2lane_left_turn_c
     + A single ego agent must make a left turn at an uprotected cross-junction.